nadjazaric/curriculum-hometask/README.md

 ### Create recent.html

 You should have everything you need for the recent.html page!
-Make sure that header, footer and main section are the same as in home.html and then create a table to show: ordinal number, user name, comment content and date.
+Make sure that header, footer, and main section are the same as in home.html, and then create a table to show: the ordinal number, user's name, comment content, and date.

-If the post does not have any comments yet, make sure to print the "No comments to show" message.
+If the post does not have any comments yet, print the "No comments to show" message.

 ### Write the spam checker

-The list of potential spam words are saved in the spam.json file.
+The list of potential spam words is saved in the spam.json file.

-Your job is to open the file, list the phrases, and check if comment content containts any off these words.
+Your job is to open the file, list the phrases, and check if the comment content contains any of these words.
 If it does, the comment is rejected.
 The program should also print the response in a form of <p> "Message looks like spam.
 Please rephrase it" </p>.
-Help user understand what he did wrong by listing all the suspicious words that should not show up in comment. (list the words as an unordered list).
+Help the user understand what he did wrong by listing all the suspicious words that should not show up in a comment. (list the words as an unordered list).

 **Hints**: